 - Build the regression model and evaluate factors

 At this stage, data drives results.
 Run the regression model and eliminate extraneous and cross-correlated variables.

-Adjust the model based on business insights, market landscape and anticipated changes.
-Lastly, test the model to verify that it allocates goals correctly.
+Adjust the model based on business insights, the market landscape, and anticipated changes.
+Then test the model to verify that it allocates goals correctly.

 - Allocate quotas